 Medic is committed to providing a safe and healthy environment for all employees and patients.
-In pursuit of this endeavor, there will be times, such as the influenza season, when the Agency will require employees to take action with regard to protection against infectious diseases.
+In pursuit of this endeavor, there will be times, such as the influenza season, or a pandemic outbreak, when the Agency will require employees to take action with regard to protection against infectious diseases.